AdhamAfis/saga-pattern-demo/README.md

 3. Observe the saga flow in real-time
 4. Experiment with different failure scenarios

-For detailed information about the visualization app, see [WEBAPP-README.md](WEBAPP-README.md).

 ## Educational Resources

 This project is designed for educational purposes to demonstrate: